eliasingi12/ticktacktoe/docs/Administrator_manual.md

 -
 ### .jar
 When you have run the game on your computer, a .jar file will be saved in the root of your computer.
-Then you can just run this command to play as a console project.
+Then you can just run this command to play the game as a console project.

 	java -jar ticktacktoe.jar